stoch-sut/stoch-sut.github.io/_news/2024-01-08_announcement.md

 inline: true
 ---

-Solution to HW5 has been uploaded on [Solutions](/solutions/) page.
+Solutions to HW5 and quiz10 have been uploaded on [Solutions](/solutions/) page.